Valuation 1 (15 credits)

 The course is recommended for graduates from a broad range of subject areas, including the arts, sciences, law or business, as a gateway to a future real estate sector career.
 This course is also relevant for current professionals who want to formalise their existing skills with an accredited qualification.

-No prior knowledge of property, real estate or construction is required, however it is a broad and challenging field, so it is important that you are prepared for the scope of the learning material.
+No prior knowledge of property, real estate or construction is required, however as a broad and challenging field, it is important that you are prepared for the scope of the learning material.

 ENGLISH LANGUAGE REQUIREMENTS